NAOZI96/NAOZI/README.md

 The function will return the best hyperparameters and display the convergence curve.

-`runLSTM` must be available on the MATLAB path and accept a parameter vector and filename as input.
-It should return the RMSE used as the fitness value for the optimizer.
+An example implementation of `runLSTM` is provided in `matlab/runLSTM.m`.
+The optimizer expects this function to accept a parameter vector and a filename and to return the RMSE on the test set used as the fitness value.